Tenbury and Bewdley Railway

-The Tenbury and Bewdley Railway was an English railway company that built its single-track standard-gauge line from Bewdley to Tenbury Wells between 1860 and 1864.
-The line connected the Severn Valley Railway at Bewdley with the Tenbury Railway at Tenbury.
+The Tenbury and Bewdley Railway (T&B) was an English railway company that built its single-track standard-gauge line from Bewdley to Tenbury Wells between 1860 and 1864.
+The line connected the Severn Valley Railway at Bewdley with the Tenbury Railway at Tenbury, which continued to Woofferton.
 The Tenbury and Bewdley railway and the Tenbury railway were sometimes collectively referred to as the Wyre Forest line or simply the Tenbury Line.
 The railway was operated from opening by the West Midland Railway, then by the Great Western Railway, then by British Railways until closure.

-The line closed to passenger trains in 1962 and to goods traffic in 1965; the tracks, sleepers and some infrastructure were subsequently dismantled and removed after 101 years of operation.
+The line closed to passenger trains in 1962 and to goods traffic in 1965; the tracks, sleepers and some infrastructure were subsequently dismantled and removed in 1966 after 101 years of operation.
 There is now no railway activity on most of the former line, but its trackbed is still extant in sections, particularly where it forms part of National Cycle Route 45 through the Wyre Forest.